foglar/dotfiles/README.md

 - [ ] config file forget and add some example one to other directory, create it on run
 - [ ] add gum spinner more places
 - [ ] add sddm enable for other desktops than KDE
-- [ ] if kde don't show option for sddm theme
-- [ ] change desktop selection to select only one
+- [x] change desktop selection to select only one

 ## Issues